Arc Artist Fellowship

 Public Benefit: Why It Matters

 Every time a visitor to Washington State stays in a hotel, they pay a Lodging Tax—this is where our funding comes from, and our mission is to put it back into the community.
 If awarded funds, you will sign an agreement with 4Culture.
-This agreement will require you to participate in a public cohort presentation organized by 4Culture during the fellowship year.
+This agreement will require you to participate in a public cohort presentation or project organized by 4Culture during the fellowship year.
 Selected Fellows will also be asked to support planning and community engagement for the next year of the Arc Artist Fellowship program.
+Read about public benefit more in depth here.

 Equity Investments